top of page

 The space between the panels allows easy access for maintenance

-The steps to care for a biosolar roof with Over Easy’s VPV units are the same as for standard sedum roofs without solar panels:
+The maintenance steps for a solar green roof with Over Easy’s VPV units are the same as those for standard sedum roofs without solar panels.

 1. Inspect your green roof